These 6 DIY workbench ideas are perfect for a small workshop, garage shop, or shed. Each plan is easy to build with some simple tools.

 What size is your shop?
 I would consider my shop tiny.
-It’s about 10×13 and a corner is lost to a furnace.
-So, I would say I’m working in about 120 square feet or the size of a small bedroom.
-It’s taken me many years to figure out how to set up my shop, so it’s functional.
+It’s about 12×13.
+I’m working in about 156 square feet or the size of a small bedroom.
+It’s taken me many years to figure out how to set up my shop, so that it’s functional.

 One of the best things I ever did to maximize space was to put all of my tools on wheels.
 It’s the whole reason I named the blog “Saws on Skates”!
 I started with my workbench.
 Then my miter saw stand.
 Then I added wheels to my table saw.
 If I can’t put wheels on it, I don’t put it in my shop.

-In the upcoming weeks we’ll look at DIY miter saw benches, but since I put wheels on my workbench first, that’s where I’m going to begin.
+In future posts we’ll look at DIY miter saw benches, but since I put wheels on my workbench first, that’s where I’m going to begin.
 Whether you’re trying to maximize space in your cramped shop or you have a giant work space, you know you NEED a workbench.
 Working on the floor is literally, back breaking work!

 If you’re just setting up your first shop and you don’t know where to start, I recommend starting with a workbench.
 Sure you could buy one, but why not build one instead?
 No matter if you have a dedicated workshop or a space you can only use temporarily for DIY projects, I think one of these workbenches will work for you.
 They are all easy to make, on wheels or fold up to save space.

-This folding workbench by Wilkerdoos is great option for a small shop.
-A workbench when you need and extra floor space when you don’t.
+This wall-mounted DIY fold-down workbench by Wilkerdos is a great option for a small workshop.
+It folds down to become a workbench when you’re ready to work and folds up when you need extra floor space.

-This workbench by Rogue Engineer is perfect for a small workshop.
-Compact, yet plenty of space to work on top and storage down below.
+This easy DIY portable workbench by Rogue Engineer is perfect for a small workshop.
+It’s compact but has plenty of space to work on top and storage down below.

 More Like This: